...

 Who Is Responsible For Injuries To A Passenger In A Car Accident?

 As a passenger, you have no control or influence over the vehicle you are travelling in.
 The fault in a car accident passenger claim, therefore, falls on a third party.
-We have provided a few possible scenarios of car accidents where a passenger is injured to explain who your claim could be made against.
+We have provided a few possible scenarios of car accidents where a passenger is injured to explain against whom your claim could be made.

 Examples where a passenger in a car accident claim could be made include: